AlphaXOkami/Programming-Journal-2/README.md

 First things first I wanted to make something the player could interact with, so I made an exclamation mark in Maya, and exported it to unity. this would be our base.

     Next I added a script to the object that would house a place where I could put in whatever I wanted into a text box in the inspector.

+    using System.Collections;
+using System.Collections.Generic;
+using UnityEngine;

+public class ShowUI : MonoBehaviour
+{
+    public GameObject uiObject;

+    private void Start()
+    {
+        uiObject.SetActive(false);
+    }

+    private void OnTriggerEnter(Collider player)
+    {
+        if (player.gameObject.tag=="Player")
+        {
+            uiObject.SetActive(true);
+            StartCoroutine("WaitForSec");
+        }
+    }
+    IEnumerator WaitForSec()
+    {
+        yield return new WaitForSeconds(5);
+        Destroy(uiObject);
+        Destroy(gameObject);
+    }
+}

+## Package 8 Making a dash

+ I wanted to enhance gameplay a little more, so to do so I included a dash to my work, with some particles.
+With my game I wanted to make it so that the character could have some significant speed when moving, and being able to dash midair for extra leverage.
+Meaning there's more the player can do to complete the level/game in the best time they possibly could get.
+Here's the script.

+   using System.Collections;
+using System.Collections.Generic;
+using UnityEngine;

+public class Dash : MonoBehaviour
+{
+    public float dashSpeed;
+    Rigidbody rig;
+    bool isDashing;

+    public GameObject dashEffect;
+    void Start()
+    {
+        rig = GetComponent<Rigidbody>();
+    }

+    // Update is called once per frame void Update()
+    {
+        if (Input.GetKeyDown(KeyCode.LeftShift))
+            isDashing = true;
+    }
+    private void FixedUpdate()
+    {
+        if (isDashing)
+        {
+            Dashing();
+        }
+    }

+    private void Dashing()
+    {
+        rig.AddForce(transform.forward * dashSpeed, ForceMode.Impulse);
+        isDashing = false;

+        GameObject effect = Instantiate(dashEffect, Camera.main.transform.position, dashEffect.transform.rotation);
+        effect.transform.parent = Camera.main.transform;
+        effect.transform.LookAt(transform)
+    ;
+    }
+}

+In the script, I wanted to make sure that the player has some form of dash, so I'm just asking the script to let the player dash when the player presses shift.